HugCls/GHRM/README.md

 # GHRM

-2025-01-25: "All life is a manifestation of the spirit, the manifestation of love." - Morihei Ueshiba
+2025-01-26: "Everything eaten is killed.
+Every meal is a sacrifice." - Adi Da Samraj